Lev-Stambler/Lev-Stambler.github.io-old/learning/zk-snarks.md

 <details>
   <summary>Nerd alert, optimization</summary>
   A very cool field of research is optimizing to minimize the number of logic gates needed to express a polynomial.
-Sure, the above polynomial looks simple, but imagine a polynomial with TODO: number of terms.
+Sure, the above polynomial looks simple, but imagine a polynomial with 1,000,000  terms.
 Then try optimizing that!
   <br />
   <br />
 > An exercise to the reader: prove that the decision problem associated with optimizing the unrolling is NP Hard